hubo1989/Medit/README.md

 A: Yes.
 Standard .docx format, math formulas are editable, not images.

 **Q: Which diagrams are supported?**
-A: All Mermaid diagrams (flowchart, sequence, gantt, class, state, pie, ER, etc.), Vega / Vega-Lite data visualization charts + SVG auto-conversion.
+A: All Mermaid diagrams (flowchart, sequence, gantt, class, state, pie, ER, etc.), Vega / Vega-Lite data visualization charts, Infographic statistical charts + SVG auto-conversion.

 **Q: Is there a file size limit?**
 A: No limit.
 Smart cache, documents with 100+ diagrams open instantly.